Rick's Daily Tips

 If the task initiated by the shortcut involves anything that happens at the system level, the shortcut likely won’t work as intended unless you right-click on it and select “Run as administrator”.

-What’s more, you have to remember to do this right-click deal every time if you want to complete the task at hand.
+What’s more, you have to remember to do the right-click step every time if you want to complete the task at hand.

 While small, that extra step can be significant if you’re pressed for time, and who isn’t these days?

-It’s easy to make a simple tweak to your shortcuts that will force them to always “Run as administrator” by default.
-Just follow the steps below:
+Luckily, it’s easy to make a simple tweak to your shortcuts that will force them to always “Run as administrator” by default.
+This short video shows how, step-by-step:

 1 – Right-click on the shortcut, then select Properties from the drop-down menu.